 Additionally, we have introduced an Appearance Editor and a brand new PBR-based dynamic texture generator that give users full procedural authoring over Metal, Wood, Leather, and Fabrics - pushing visual realism to a new high.
-For previously owned Non-PBR content, CC2 offers several ways to get legacy content ready for PBR rendering.
+For Non-PBR content, CC offers several ways to get legacy content ready for PBR rendering.
 Users will find that a visual upgrade has been provided for all older assets.

 Choose from a range of base leather patterns like cow, crocodile leather, and others to recreate authentic leather works.